supercharge/docs/request-lifecycle.md

 ## Introduction
 Starting a Supercharge application via the `server.js` file serves an HTTP server.
 This HTTP server handles web requests.
-Each HTTP request to your application goes through a pre-defined lifecycle.
+Each HTTP request to your application goes through a predefined lifecycle.

-It's important to understand the request lifecycle.
-Supercharge uses the [hapi](https://hapijs.com) Node.js framework as it's HTTP layer.
-A benefit of using hapi: the granular request lifecycle with extension points at various lifecycle steps.
+It’s important to understand the request lifecycle.
+Supercharge uses the [hapi](https://hapijs.com) Node.js framework as its HTTP layer.
+A benefit of using hapi: a granular request lifecycle with extension points at individual lifecycle steps.

 At this point, only the Supercharge HTTP server supports a request lifecycle.
-Craft CLI commands don't have a request lifecycle.
+Craft CLI commands don’t have a request lifecycle.

 ## Lifecycle Extension Points
 Supercharge supports multiple extension points throughout the request lifecycle.
-Use the following extension points to intercept the request's procesing:
+Use the following extension points to intercept the request’s processing:

 - `onRequest`: always called for incoming requests, the route is not determined yet
 - `onPreAuth`: called regardless of authentication; route available, JSONP and cookies parsed
 - `onCredentials`: called for successfully authenticated requests
 - `onPostAuth`: called regardless of authentication; authorization based on access configuration
-- `onPreHandler`: called if validations pass for payload, header, query and path params, cookies
+- `onPreHandler`: called if validations pass for payload, header, query and path parameters, cookies
 - `onPostHandler`: response is defined and can be modified
 - `onPreResponse`: always called unless the request is aborted